G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel.md

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel/windows-connected.png" alt="Windows desktop" width="80%">

-## Connect to a Linux virtual machine
+## Connect to a Linux Virtual Machine

 If you <a href="https://gcore.com/docs/cloud/virtual-instances/customize-initial-setup-for-your-instance#set-a-password-for-an-instance" target="_blank">didn't set a password</a> when creating a Linux VM, you can't connect to that VM via the Gcore Customer Portal.
 Instead, <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-via-ssh" target="_blank">connect with SSH keys</a>.